laudiacay/mpcs-compilers/README.md

 # HOW TO RUN THE FUZZ TESTER

 We fuzz tested our compiler using afl.rs, which is an AFL library for fuzzing Rust code.
-To run the fuzzer:
+To run the fuzzer, run `make fuzz`.

-1. install afl: `cargo install afl`
-2. build the fuzz target: `cargo afl build`
-3. start fuzzing: `cargo afl fuzz -i in -o out target/debug/ekcc`

 further documentation for rust afl can be found at https://rust-fuzz.github.io/book/afl.html